 There are plenty of meat alternatives on the market, which offer equivalent levels of protein to their meat counterparts.
 For example, Love Seitan’s soy-free burgers contain 18g of protein per burger and Future Farm’s burgers contain over 16 grams of protein per burger.

-Get in touch if you have any tips and tricks for navigating the internet or if you have any high protein meat alternatives that you can’t get enough of!
+Get in touch if you have any tips and tricks for navigating the internet, if you have any high protein meat alternatives that you can’t get enough of, or if you too are a vegan man!